akavlie/qwebirc/readme.md

 -----------
 Make symlinks as follows in the root directory

-	ln -s static/js/debug js
+	ln -s ../../js static/js/debug
-	ln -s static/css/debug css
+	ln -s ../../css static/css/debug

-This will allow you to see changes without running `compile.py` every time.
+This will allow you to use the application with unoptimized JS & CSS at `http://instance/quidebug.html`.
+Any changes will be reflected immediately, without running `compile.py` every time.

-See `http://instance/quidebug.html` for debug output or something.
-It's not yet clear what this page is supposed to do.

 FAQ